42 Telco features configuration #

-This section documents and explains the configuration of Telco-specific features on ATIP-deployed clusters.
+This section documents and explains the configuration of Telco-specific features on clusters deployed via SUSE Telco Cloud.

-The directed network provisioning deployment method is used, as described in the ATIP Automated Provision (Chapter 35, Fully automated directed network provisioning) section.
+The directed network provisioning deployment method is used, as described in the Automated Provisioning (Chapter 43, Fully automated directed network provisioning) section.

 The following topics are covered in this section: